cornell-zhang/heurigym/crew_pairing/README.md

 ## Input Format

-The input file is a comma‑separated file containing one month (Aug 2021) of flight‑leg data for a single aircraft fleet operating out of base **NKX**.
+The input file is a comma‑separated file containing flight‑leg data for a single aircraft fleet operating out of base **NKX**.
 Each row is one leg on one calendar day.
 It has the following columns:

 | Column | Type | Description |